 The theory of sex ratios aims to explain how Natural Selection has shaped the ratios of males to females that we see in nature.
-Here is a brief introduction to two models of sex ratio theory that have been applied to malaria parasites: Fisherian Sex Ratio Theory and Hamilton's Local Mate Competition.
+Below is a brief introduction to two models of sex ratio theory that have been applied to malaria parasites: Fisherian Sex Ratio Theory and Hamilton's Local Mate Competition.
 Each section describes the predictions of the models and includes a general example to show how the sex ratio of a population can influence the fitness of individuals.

 Fisherian Sex Ratio Theory

 The first model of sex ratio theory is generally attributed to Fisher (1935) and is commonly referred to as "Fisherian Sex Ratio Theory", but a similar argument was proposed by Darwin in 1871, and a mathematical model of the fitness consequences of sex ratio was developed by Karl Düsing in 1884.

 Fisherian Sex Ratio Theory predicts that selection will lead to equal investment in male and female offspring.
 If sons and daughters take the same investment in resources to produce each individual offspring, the population sex ratio should be 50:50.
 If sons and daughters differ in their cost to produce, the population sex ratio will differ from 50:50, with equal total effort to males and females.
 This prediction of equal investment holds true regardless of the breeding structure of the population (e.g. monogamy vs. polygamy) or whether one gender has a greater chance of survival than the other.